santiagoejm/santiagoejm/README.md

 - 🌱 Daily catching up (trying) with the web trends
 - 👯 Looking to collaborate in more open source projects
 - 🥅 Goals: Learn about web3, DevOps and cloud computing platforms
-- ⚡ Fun fact: I like to hit the gym but also eat a lot :)
+- ⚡ Fun fact: One thing I cannot live without is Popcorn

 ### Languages and Tools: